MegophrysNasuta/TargetCallTables/README.md

 - set PlayerName to the indicated slot in the prioritized target list

+`nt` (next target)

+- cycle through targets, setting and calling them.
+Upon reaching the end of the list, issues a warning that it will start over at the beginning.
+Hitting the alias again will confirm and loop back.
+(Otherwise you can reset using one of the above to do something different.)

 ## Configuration

 Configuration options are available in the script, OPTIONS.